1) Denial

 Whether you initiated it or not, breakups are one of life’s most painful experiences.
 Whether you took it well or not, anger is probably also part of your post-breakup phase.

-Feelings of anger can manifest themselves in many ways such as yelling, acting aggressive towards those around you.
+Feelings of anger can manifest themselves in many ways, such as yelling and acting aggressively towards those around you.

-Drinking more than usual and even hanging out with others who were previously on your blacklist.
-This stage can be quite depressing but like all phases will eventually pass and things will look up again soon enough.
+Drinking more than usual and even socialising with others who were previously on your block list.
+This stage can be pretty depressing, but like all phases, it will eventually pass, and things will look up again soon enough.

 3) Begging

-You\’ll just want everything to go back to normal so badly that you\’ll do anything it takes.
-That doesn\’t mean begging will work—it probably won\’t.
-But at least you know there\’s hope… right?
+You’ll want everything to go back to normal so severely that you’ll do anything it takes.
+That doesn’t mean begging will work—it probably won’t.
+But at least you know there’s hope… right?

 4) Depression

 After your breakup, you may feel very depressed.
 You may even think about committing suicide.
-However, it’s important that you don’t give up hope, and instead lean on friends and family who will be there for you when things are at their lowest.
+However, you mustn’t give up hope; instead, lean on friends and family who will be there for you when things are at their lowest.

-Seek out support groups or join social media networks like Facebook where others can offer advice or share tips they have discovered to help ease your heartache.
+Seek out support groups or join social media networks, such as Facebook, where others can offer advice or share tips they’ve discovered to help ease your heartache.

 5) Acceptance

-Acceptance will be your eventual arrival point, but it is not where you’ll start.
+Acceptance will be your eventual destination, but it is not where you’ll begin.

-You’ll have moments of acceptance along your journey, like when you see your ex with their new person, but for now you are probably still quite annoyed and sad about what has happened.
+You’ll have moments of acceptance along your journey, such as when you see your ex with their new partner, but for now, you are probably still quite annoyed and sad about what has happened.

 Acceptance is something that takes time (I hope!), so don’t rush it and don’t let someone else tell you when it has arrived for you.